postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-05-04-navigating_postman.md

 ##### **Moving requests**

-Within the request builder, drag and drop tabs to reorder them as you see fit.
+Within the request builder, you can drag and drop tabs to reorder them.
 Open a new request in a new tab, or in a new Postman window.
-Open multiple windows using the New Window icon in the header toolbar or the keyboard shortcut.
+You can open multiple windows using the New Window icon in the header toolbar or the keyboard shortcut.

 ### Keyboard Shortcuts

 Keyboard usability is a high priority for any development tool.
-For most developers, keyboard shortcuts are a more efficient input method that requires minimum movement and effort compared to navigating with a cursor.
+For most developers, keyboard shortcuts are a more efficient input method that requires minimum movement and effort as compared to navigating with a cursor.
 For repetitive or well-frequented tasks, keyboard shortcuts improve speed over the long run.

-Postman categories keyboard shortcuts as navigation, manipulation, and global.
+Postman categorizes keyboard shortcuts as navigation, manipulation, and global.
 * Navigational shortcuts to move around the interface
 * Manipulation shortcuts to manipulate the current selection
 * Global shortcuts to access from anywhere